skandacode/skandacode.github.io/index.md

 In addition to my academics, I connect technical, hands-on work with a real-world impact.
 I’m always focused on helping others grow through hands-on learning, shared knowledge, and mentorship, whether it’s mentoring students or working on research projects.
 My goal isn’t just to push the boundaries of what I can achieve, but to make sure others can come along for the journey too.

 Beyond STEM, I maintain connections to my cultural heritage through South Indian classical Carnatic music.
-I have recieved a $4000 grant to pursue singing, and gave a performance singing songs from different composers and explaining the meaning and context behind each of those songs.
+I have received a $4000 grant to pursue singing, and gave a performance singing songs from different composers and explaining the meaning and context behind each of those songs.

 <br>